 The Rainforest Discovery Centre (RDC) is about 20km away from Sandakan and just a short distance from the Sepilok Centre.
 The Sabah Forestry Department manages this 4,300 hectares of natural habitat.

-The Sandakan Rainforest Centre is primarily an environmental education centre, so you can learn about the jungle habitat and wildlife.
-It offers a number of jungle trails, which are marked with signboards and a 347 m canopy walk.
+The Sandakan Rainforest Centre is primarily an environmental education centre, where you can learn about the jungle habitat and wildlife.
+It offers several jungle trails, night hikes and a 347 m canopy walk.

 Visit Turtle Island

 A trip to Turtle Island, Boneo is a once in a lifetime experience and a must-do visit if you are staying in Sandakan.
-Nothing could have prepared us for the sheer awesomeness of seeing these lovely turtles giving birth in their natural environment and the new-borns being released to the sea to start their life journey.
+Watching these lovely turtles giving birth in their natural environment is just so awesome.
+You’ll also get to see the hatchery, where the eggs are buried and the babies running down the beach to the sea to start their life journey.

-It’s probably best to book in advance, as they limit their visitor numbers to 50 each day.
-We booked our visit to Turtle Island directly by e-mail with Crystal Quest.
+It’s best to book in advance, as they limit their visitor numbers to 50 each day.
+We booked our visit to Turtle Island directly by e-mail from the UK with Crystal Quest.

 Discover a traditional Malay stilt village

-As you head out to Turtle Island, you will be astonished by the Buli Sim Sim Water Village.
-This is a community of wooden houses on the water.
-These have been built on stilts by local fishermen on the site of the original town of Sandakan.
+As you head out to Turtle Island, keep a look out for the Buli Sim Sim Water Village.
+This is a community of wooden houses on stilts on the water.
+Local fishermen built the village on the site of the original town of Sandakan.

-If you like seafood, Buli Buli Simt is famous for its delicious seafood restaurants offering up freshly-caught Sandakan produce.
+If you like seafood, Buli Sim Sim is famous for its delicious seafood restaurants offering up freshly-caught Sandakan produce.